oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

 This lab assumes you have:

 - Connected to the lab
-- A terminal window open on source.
+- A terminal window open on the source.
-- Another terminal window open on target
+- Another terminal window open on the target
 - Prepared the source
 - Prepared the target